parsakhaz/multimodal-image-similarity-search/README.md

 - Encoded tensors stored as `.pt` files in `static/encoded` directory
 - Automatically managed alongside other image data
 - Significantly improves performance for multimodal operations

+### Dynamic Filters System

+- Define custom queries that can be applied to all images
+- Queries are processed by Moondream model to generate yes/no answers
+- Results are stored as metadata and used during search operations
+- Filter results displayed alongside search results for transparency
+- Filters automatically applied to newly uploaded images
+- Ability to process filters on all existing images
+- JSON-based storage of filter results for efficient querying

 ### Utility Scripts